evshary/dotfiles/README.md

 # Quick installation

-Use `./install.sh` for quick installation.
+1. Use `./install.sh` for quick installation.
+2. Change the shell: `chsh -s /bin/zsh`.
+3. Logout and then login

-We use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins here.
+4. We use [vim-plug](https://github.com/junegunn/vim-plug) to manage plugins here.
 Use `:PlugInstall` in vim to install packages.

 # vim